GrantStenger/n3rp/README.md

 17. Do any get (view) functions need to be added?
 18. None of our functions have any returns.
 Should they have any?
 19. Am I handling ETH-Wei conversions correctly?
 Could a contract be created with a decimal ETH payment or collateral?
+20. Do I need to do anything specific to terminate the contract?
+21. Confirm that the calculations for how much the lender can withdraw during and after the payout period is correct.
+22. What are standard solidity conventions about enters between functions, ifs, requires, etc?
+23. Make sure this code accords to standard solidity style guidelines.

 ## To Do's:
 1. Write tests
 2. Answer all of the above questions
+3. Deploy to EVM
-3. Add renew lease functionality
+4. Add renew lease functionality
-4. Encode payment methods other than lump sum (periodic payments being an obvious alternative)
+5. Encode payment methods other than lump sum (periodic payments being an obvious alternative)
-5. Add auction structure where potential borrowers place bids for NFTs they'd like to borrow over specified time periods
+6. Add auction structure where potential borrowers place bids for NFTs they'd like to borrow over specified time periods
+7. Deploy to Avalanche or Arbitrum

 ## Memes